top of page

 I generally don't like repeating hikes (I usually have a strict 2 year policy for repeating any given hike).
 However, Mount Seymour is the hike that I've done the most amount of times over the years (7 as of writing in 2024!).
 This is because it's an excellent mountain to introduce friends to hiking.
 It has great views, several route options, a little bit of elevation gain, and really fun, diverse terrain.
 It's also a great mountain to snowshoe.
 I actually prefer going in the winter over the summer.

-Mount Seymour contains three 'summits.'
-The first summit is known as Pump Peak.
+Mount Seymour contains three peaks.
+The first peak is known as Pump Peak.
 A lot of beginner hikers only go to this summit.
 It has great views of the city and surrounding areas.
 It will take a person anywhere from 1-1.5 hours to reach depending on their fitness level.
 Overall, the trail is not that hard nor long.

-What the terrain and trail is like.
+Summer trail conditions.
 Seymour has excellent granite which makes for fun scrambling and exploring.

 An alternate route to Mt Seymour is via Mystery Lake trail.
 Beautiful little lake to swim in.

-Better view of the Burrard Inlet and cities in 2021
+Overlooking the Burrard Inlet and surrounding cities from Pump Peak

-A self-explanatory picture of Tim Jones Peak (aka 2nd peak) from below Pump Peak in 2021
+Looking at Tim Jones Peak (aka 2nd peak) from below Pump Peak

-Me and my friends camping spot below Pump Peak at the end of June 2022.
+Me and my friends' camping spot below Pump Peak at the end of June.
 We hadn't been expecting snow.

 Nighttime shot of the cities from below Pump Peak